 It’s the time of year for organizing, planning, and preparing.
 Homeschool families are starting back up again, and this time of year is always exciting!
 But Charlotte Mason families who are still in the early years don’t have as much to prepare for.
 We’re holding off on formal lessons, so this time of year is relatively stree-free for me.
 But I’m using this time to prepare myself and my children for the future.
 When we have the blessing of a quiet growing time with our little ones, we can prepare them, and ourselves, for home education down the road.
-Make sure to stick around for the end of this post because I’m giving away some amazing resources to help you get started with home education!

 *This post contains affiliate links.
 If you should choose to purchase something through one of these links, I’ll get a small commission at no extra cost to you.
 Thank you for supporting this blog!